Daniellung/cmpe-12-lab-4/README.md

 # cmpe-12-lab6
-turns an integer into binary
+converts an integer into a binary number